niwinz/niwibe-site/content/blog/2016-04-03-state-management-with-rum.md

 Pure state transformations are nice for show in examples, but real applications are full of side effects and asynchronous stuff.

-Before going deeper, let go to see an example event using `WatchEvent`.
-Imagine you need to load the counter value from some kind of backend or database that has asynchronous interface:
+Before going deeper, let's go to see an example event using `WatchEvent` protocol.
+Imagine that you need to load the counter value from some kind of backend or database that has asynchronous interface:

 ```clojure
 (defrecord CounterLoaded [value]